-This course will cover theoretical models that underlie teaching and learning in the early childhood setting, birth through age 8 or through Grade 3.
+This course will cover the theoretical models that underlie teaching and learning in the early childhood setting.
 Students will examine appropriate methods for teaching all young children, explore lesson plan designs, and analyze the most effective, research-based teaching strategies to promote student learning.
-The course will focus on language development, communication, and the importance of self-expression while providing and identifying typical developmental characteristics and the needs of children.
+The course will focus on language development, communication, and the importance of self-expression.
 Theories and practical skills that are needed to administer discipline to promote the educational development and personal achievement of young children will be discussed.
+The focus of this course is on CDA Competency 1: Functional area 1: Organize and use relationships, the physical space, materials, daily schedule, and routines to create a secure, interesting, and enjoyable environment that promotes engagement, play, exploration, and learning of all children, including children with disabilities.
+This space is culturally responsive and culturally sustaining.
+It promotes the positive racial identity and home language development of all children.
+Additionally, this course will focus on CDA Competency 2: Functional area 6: Communication; Using a variety of developmentally appropriate leaning experiences and teaching strategies to promote children's language and early literacy learning and help them communicate their thoughts and feelings verbally and nonverbally.
+Candidate helps dual-language learners make progress in understanding and speaking both English and their home language.